 Alliance partners undertake complementary activities and/or co-fund innovative approaches to research-for-development activities and delivery, using the unique and diverse strengths and expertise of the parties to better promote and achieve food security.

 The Alliance recognised the potential for demand-led plant variety design to transform plant breeding for small-scale agriculture and food security.
-In 2014 it established the project ‘Demand led plant variety design for emerging markets in Africa’ (FSC/2013/019) (see section Eastern and Southern Africa), which engages with plant-breeding and university sectors in many countries in southern and eastern Africa.
+In 2014 it established the project ‘Demand led plant variety design for emerging markets in Africa’ (FSC/2013/019) (Read more here), which engages with plant-breeding and university sectors in many countries in southern and eastern Africa.

-ACIAR drives innovative international agricultural research and development through our strong engagement in multilateral forums, demonstrating Australia’s commitment to global action to achieve the Sustainable Development Goals (SDGs).
+ACIAR drives innovative international agricultural research and development through our strong engagement in multilateral forums, demonstrating Australia’s commitment to global action to achieve the Sustainable Development Goals.

 Adaptation Research Alliance

-Members of the GRA work together to deepen and broaden mitigation research efforts across the agricultural sub-sectors of paddy rice, cropping and livestock, and to coordinate cross-cutting activities across these areas, including promoting synergies between adaptation and mitigation efforts.
-Research groups have been set up to address these areas of work, through work plans that bring countries and partners together in research collaborations, knowledge sharing, use of best practices, and capacity building among scientists and other practitioners.
-The aim is to develop breakthrough solutions in addressing agricultural greenhouse gas emissions.
+Members of the GRA work together to deepen and broaden mitigation research efforts across the agricultural sub-sectors of paddy rice, cropping and livestock, and to coordinate cross-cutting activities in these areas, including promoting synergies between adaptation and mitigation efforts.